 Fertility & Progesterone

 Progesterone is recognized as a vital female hormone central to successful conception and a healthy pregnancy.
 The word “progesterone” is itself etymologically related to the Latin root gestare – meaning to bear or carry – suggesting the importance of this hormone in creating a fertile environment for conception and the continuing development of the embryo.
-(Many women report that FertilAid for Women has helped normalize their progesterone levels.
-Additionally, many women indicate that external administration of a natural progesterone cream can be beneficial.)

 In short, progesterone is a female sex hormone that is secreted by the corpus luteum to prepare the endometrium for implantation of the fertilized egg.
 Following implantation off the egg, the developing placenta signals the body to produce progesterone and prevent rejection of the developing embryo or fetus.
 Without this continuing progesterone production, the endometrium would shed and menstruation would ensue.
 Therefore, progesterone plays a significant role in reproduction.
 Thus, progesterone…